AbeRobotics/TeamOrange2019-2020/README.md

 ## NOTICE

 This repository contains the public FTC SDK for the SKYSTONE (2019-2020) competition season.

-Formerly this software project was hosted [here](https://github.com/ftctechnh/ftc_app).
-Teams who are competing in the SKYSTONE Challenge should use this [new SKYSTONE repository](https://github.com/FIRST-Tech-Challenge/SKYSTONE) instead of the older (and no longer updated) ftc_app repository.
+It was created by FIRST and imported into our repository for our peronal use.

+To access the team code, go through /TeamCode/src/main/java/org/firstinspires/ftc/teamcode/ to access the files.
+The README will have information if it is your first time accessing the repository.

+Below is an introduction by FIRST if you wish to read it, but it is not entirely necessary.

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.